diemesleno/kuehne/README.md

 Recomended to use Postman (https://www.getpostman.com)

+## Country Endpoints:
 ```
-Country Endpoints:

 [GET, POST]

 http://127.0.0.1:8000/countries/
-GET - To get the list of countries availables
+GET - To get the list of countries available

 Exemple of data received: